JTC255/VC_Dinner_Tool/README.md

 **Step 3.** Enter an event focus prompt.
 Be specific — the rubric quality depends directly on the clarity of your prompt.

 Good examples:
-- `AI infrastructure founders with strong technical depth`
 - `Healthcare founders at seed or Series A with clinical or ops background`
-- `Founding engineers with startup experience and product instinct`
+- `Founding engineers with startup and product design experience`
 - `Enterprise data infra operators relevant to the Databricks ecosystem`
-- `Hard tech / deep tech founders with PhDs or research backgrounds`
+- `Hard tech founders with PhDs or research backgrounds`

 Vague examples to avoid:
 - `Founders`
 - `Good candidates`
-- `People for the dinner`
+- `VC People for the dinner`

 **Step 4.** Upload resumes.
 You can drag and drop multiple files, use the file browser, or select an entire folder.
 Folder upload works best in Chrome or Edge.